Maia-Everett/lintian.eu/_posts/2024-03-24-warcraft-retrospective-22.md

 ![The Shores of Northrend](/assets/wr/20240323190633_1.jpg)
 {% endfigure %}

-The main dwarven base comes under our control, and we get a tone of building for free, including a Workshop --- and with it, two new mechanical units, the gyrocopter and the steam tank.
+The main dwarven base comes under our control, and we get a ton of buildings for free, including a Workshop --- and with it, two new mechanical units, the gyrocopter and the steam tank.
 Gyrocopters are a new iteration of the Warcraft 2 flying machine; they're still cheap and fragile, but now they can attack air units instead of being pure scouts.
 Steam tanks, on the other hand, are absolute powerhouses, the ultimate siege units.
 They move slowly, but their siege attacks deal increased damage to buildings (and reduced to units), and best of all, they're durable and themselves have the fortified armor type like buildings, meaning that everything except other siege units deals reduced damage to them.
 A few steam tanks can tear the enemy base to shreds while its defenders are preoccupied with other units.

 {% figure [caption:"Ah yes, the reputable Wraithson family."] %}
 ![The Shores of Northrend](/assets/wr/20240323191009_1.jpg)